Statue of Andrés Manuel López Obrador: History, installation and destruction

-Roberto Téllez Monroy served asthe mayor of Atlacomulco, State of Mexico, from 1 January 2018 to 31 December 2021.
+Roberto Téllez Monroy served as the mayor of Atlacomulco, State of Mexico, from 1 January 2018 to 31 December 2021.
 He was elected to govern as a representative of the National Regeneration Movement (MORENA) political party founded by Andrés Manuel López Obrador (commonly known as AMLO), president of Mexico from 2018 to 2024.
 On 29 December 2021, Téllez Monroy installed a statue in honor of AMLO.
 He claimed to have paid for the sculpture with his own funds—MX$50,000 Mexican pesos (approximately US$2,400)—instead of using public money.
 However, the statue's cost was ultimately charged to the municipal treasury so that it would remain public property.

 Téllez Monroy explained that the statue was intended to "break stigmas and paradigms" and to allow people to recognize López Obrador's achievements.
 He described it as a tribute to the president of the republic.
 (Note: Original text in Spanish: "romper los estigmas y paradigmas y que la gente reconozca lo que se hizo.
 Es un reconocimiento al presidente de la República".)
 Notably, Téllez Monroy was the first non-Institutional Revolutionary Party (PRI) politician to govern the municipality.
 Atlacomulco has long been associated with the political group of the same name, known for producing several governors, all of whom were born or raised in the area.

 In addition to the statue of López Obrador, a bust of Emiliano Zapata was installed behind it as part of the monument.
 It was accompanied by a quote attributed to Zapata: "Whoever wants to be an eagle should fly, whoever wants to be a worm should crawl, but should not cry when they are stepped on".

 Early on 1 January 2022 (New Year's Day), as the administration of Roberto Téllez Monroy transitioned to that of his successor, Marisol Arias Flores, a representative of the opposition coalition Va por México (which includes the PRI as an ally), the statue was toppled and destroyed by unidentified individuals.
 The head and legs of the statue were reported missing.

 According to Téllez Monroy, neighbors reported that the streetlights at the site were turned off around the time the statue was toppled.
 He also noted that the security camera recording the statue was not functioning.
 Téllez Monroy filed a complaint with the state prosecutor's office for vandalism.
 As of April 2022, the remains of the statue were still under local security custody, as they had not been claimed.
 The investigation, however, had reportedly stalled.